pulp/oci_env/README.md

 - `compose.yaml`: This is a docker compose file that can define new services or modify the base `pulp` service.
 - `pulp_config.env`: Environment file that defines any settings that the profile needs to run.
 - `init.sh`: Script that gets run when the environment loads.
 Can be used to initialize data and set up tests.
 Must be a bash script.
-- `plugin_reqirements.txt`: A list of other profiles that are required to be set in COMPOSE_PROFILE for this profile to function.
+- `profile_reqirements.txt`: A list of other profiles that are required to be set in COMPOSE_PROFILE for this profile to function.
+- `profile_default_config.env`: A list of default variables to use if not specified by the user.
 - `README.md`: Readme file describing what the profile is for and how to use it.

 #### Variables